gbdev/gb-asm-tutorial/src/cheatsheet.md

 ldh [rLCDC], a
 ```

-### Making the window and background use different tilemaps
+### Switch which tilemaps are used by the window and/or background

 By default, the window and background layer will use the same tilemap.
 That is, any tiles you draw on the background will be mirrored on the window and vice versa.